dart-lang/language/working/macros/feature-specification.md

 values.
 However, only built-in value types (int, bool, etc.) are allowed and arguments must be *simple literal expressions*.

-**TODO**: Specify the exact allowed types and expressions.

 **TODO**: Metadata annotations currently only allow expression arguments.
-Do we want to expand this to allow statements or other grammatical constructs?
+Do we want to expand this to allow statements or other grammatical constructs (#1928)?

-**TODO**: Should we support const expressions as values, if they can be evaluated prior to macro expansion?

 ### Application order